Mimi Macpherson: Career

 Macpherson owned her own whale-watching company, Mimi Macpherson Whale Watch Expeditions, in Hervey Bay, Queensland.
 Her boat, Discovery One, was the largest whale-watch boat in an area considered the "whale watch capital of Australia."
 She also sold bottled water and served as a motivational speaker.
 She won the 1996 Queensland Tourism Award, as well as two Fraser Coast tourism awards.
 In 2001 she sold her two-boat business to become the director of three property companies and a promotions firm.
 She was named the National Businesswoman of the Year by the Women's Network of Australia in 1997 and was featured on the cover of Cosmopolitan magazine as "one of the 30 most successful Australian businesswomen under the age of 30".
 In 2006 Macpherson went back to the whale-watching business, working as host in a luxury catamaran for Whale Watching Gold Coast.
 In December 2008 Macpherson declared herself bankrupt, due to several accumulated debts and loans where she gave her personal guarantee.

 Macpherson appeared in a 1999 advertising campaign for Foster's Lager.
 In 2008, she became the "face" of Evolve Makeup, a cosmetics company, and was previously the face of US-based talent agency ProScout, for whom she led an Australian talent search.
 She also appeared on the cover of the first Australian edition of FHM magazine.

 In February 2009 Macpherson became a radio presenter on a Sunshine Coast, Queensland radio station called Zinc96.
 She has also reported on "environmental issues" for the Discovery Channel.
-She will be serving as a DJ during Mercedes-Benz Fashion Week Australia 2012.
+She served as a DJ during Mercedes-Benz Fashion Week Australia 2012.